Breadcrumb

 Prizes

-To win a prize, teams must pass casualty localization and triage accuracy thresholds.
+To win a prize, teams passed casualty localization and triage accuracy thresholds.

 Challenge Event 1